T3Voila/templavoilaplus/README.md

 * There is no editor anymore, the planed EXT:form editor is very complicated and took to much time.
 Maybe something else, later as another extension, as this functionality haven't todo with TV+ base.
 * Check the extension which is created while migration, it will help to understand the configuration of TV+ 8.0.0.
 * Please help with documentation.
 * Not tested with PHP 8.0/8.1 but bugreports are welcome.
+See https://github.com/T3Voila/templavoilaplus/issues/346

 ### Extensions as WIP for TV+ 8
 * https://github.com/extrameile/em_tvplus_theme_demo/